Erik McDonald, M.S.

 As an undergrad, I gained valuable fisheries experience with juvenile Chinook salmon (O. tshawytscha).
 We were looking at the abundance, diet and habitat use of juvenile salmon in the Yakima, Cle Elem and Teanaway Rivers.
 This was achieved by doing snorkel surveys, measuring microhabitat characteristics and doing gastric lavages (stomach pumping).
 I also worked on a PIT (Passive Integrated Transponder) tagging program run by Pacific Northwest National Laboratory.
 We collected juvenile Chinook salmon with beach seines and purse seines in the Hanford Reach of the Columbia River.
 Juveniles were then tagged on shore and released a short time later.
 I went on to study the diet, growth and habitat use of larval fishes in the Detroit River (a connecting channel between Lake Huron and Lake Erie).
 This project included collaborators from both Central Michigan University and the U.S. Geological Survey.

-The second project connects UWT capstone students with local middle school students and examines coho pre-spawn mortality in Swan Creek (https://www.tacoma.uw.edu/news/article/saving-salmon-inspiring-scientists).
+I currently offer a community-engaged capstone opportunity that connects UWT Environmental Science students with local middle school students and examines coho pre-spawn mortality in Swan Creek.

-I teach a variety of classes including TBIOL 110 (General Biology), TBIOL 120 (Ecology, Evolution, Genetics, and Biodiversity), TBIOL 140 (Plant and Animal Anatomy and Physiology), TBIOL 234 (Biology, History, and Politics of Salmon in the PNW), TBIOL 240 (Human Biology) and an online course (TESC 102) about urbanization and aquatic ecosystems.
+I teach a variety of classes including TBIOL 110 (General Biology), TBIOL 120 (Ecology, Evolution, Genetics, and Biodiversity), TBIOL 234 (Biology, History, and Politics of Salmon in the PNW), and an online course (TESC 102) about urbanization and aquatic ecosystems.

-I also offer two castone opportunities (TESC 499) as described in the "Current Research" section.
+I also teach a capstone course (TESC 499) as described in the "Current Research" section.